-This was a collaborative project with artist Fiona Gannon and architect Sorcha Murphy.
+This was part of a collaborative project with artist Fiona Gannon and architect Sorcha Murphy.
 We were looking at how mathematical ideas may be used in finding forms and began exploring cellular automata, which are visual rules that determine the next step in building a structure based on its state.
 The structure may initially be very simple but as a rule is repeatedly applied it can grow in complexity.
 A good example of this is cellular automata rule 30.
 The fact that they’re visual and their behaviour may be unpredictable made them a good place to start.
 Physicist Stephen Wolfram’s book A New Kind of Science has many examples of cellular automata but as we looked through the book it became apparent that many algorithms covered in it would need to be implemented in software.
 Would it be possible to find interesting rules that could be made by hand?
 The snowflake algorithm in the book uses a hexagon as the basic building block, but a cube is similar in that it has six faces.
 We adapted the rule to work with cubes and went from there.

 As a shoal of fish moves it can seem to respond to its environment as a single entity, particularly when a predator approaches.
 This behaviour puzzled biologists for some time, but behavioural biologist Iain Couzin among others recently began to unlock some of the mechanics behind their movement.
 A model of it can be made by setting out the movement of individual members – no overarching mechanisms across the shoal are needed.
 Members of the shoal will roughly move as follows:

 1) Each member tends to keep a set distance from their neighbours.

 2) Each member keeps a similar orientation of their neighbours.